-Audrey has made some slight changes to Dorie’s base recipe.
-She’s thickened the graham crust on the bottom and doesn’t let it ride up the sides.
-She also tops the cake with a creamy sour cream topping and serves it with a tangy bright raspberry sauce.
+My young friend Audrey and I made some slight changes to Dorie’s base recipe.
+We’ve thickened the graham crust on the bottom and doesn’t let it ride up the sides.
+We also top the cake with a creamy sour cream topping and serves it with a tangy bright raspberry sauce.

 From the recipe archive, first posted 2011.